This was a gifted stay and meal.

 The next morning we walked down to breakfast with the smell of bacon, toast and coffee wafting up the stairs; is there a better smell to wake up to?
 I really liked the breakfast and that you could order your eggs differently if you didn’t want them scrambled, as well as a host of other breakfast options like eggs benedict and kippers.
 I am a bit of a greedy guts at a breakfast buffet (who isn’t) and I thought the quality of the food was much better than other hotel breakfasts I’ve had.
 A cooked breakfast, a nice pot of tea and some fruit really sets one up for the day.

 We had one final wander around Windsor before coming home.
 The room we stayed in had a comfortable bed and all the bits and bobs you’d like in a hotel room; all manner of bathroom and grooming gadgets, a complimentary newspaper (I don’t get the paper at home so this is always a novelty for me!), amongst other things and it was good and quiet.
 I was a bit sceptical of having dinner in the hotel as I really wasn’t sure what to expect but I was really impressed and it will certainly make me think twice about checking out hotel menus in the future.
-I’d like to go back to Windsor, probably in the summer so I can go on one of the boat rides in the warm sun.Dinner, drinks, bed and breakfast was paid for by Mercure.
+I’d like to go back to Windsor especially since reading this post about what to do in Windsor.
+I think I’d like to go again in the summer so I can go on one of the boat rides in the warm sun.Dinner, drinks, bed and breakfast was paid for by Mercure.
 All opinions expressed and words are my own.

 This hotel is now under new ownership since this post was published.